 Accountants must now assess clients for money-laundering risk before doing certain jobs for them.
 This means that when you want us to undertake certain transactions (like setting up a company or transferring funds at the IRD), or if we have a higher level of involvement in your business (like operating a bank account on your behalf or being a trustee), then we will likely have to do some identification and other checks on you.
 We may also have to take steps to ensure that the information that you provide is correct.

-Even though we may have had a long-standing professional relationship with you as your accountant, the law may require that we get this information from you in the near future.
-If we are not able to obtain the required information from you, it is likely that we will not be able to do the work for you.
-We may be comfortable that you have no involvement in money laundering, but we are breaking the law if we act before we have your documents to support our position.
+Even though we may have had a long-standing professional relationship with you as your accountant, the law requires that we get this information from you.
+If we are not able to obtain the required information we need, it is likely that we will not be able to do the work for you.
+We may be comfortable that you have no involvement in money laundering, but we are breaking the law if we act before we have the documents to support our position.

 Information We Need

 To make our assessment we have to obtain and verify information from you to meet our legal requirements.
 Generally speaking, we will need to ask you:

 - About the nature and purpose of the proposed work you are asking us to do for you;